viz-prakash/academic-papers/cs/security/emperical/recycled-numbers-2021/README.md

 don't get harmed in any form.
 They found out that these recycled numbers still receive calls and text with sensitive personal information about the previous ownders.

-They also highlight how these attacks could be used to IPV (Intimate partner violence) victims as the abuser could get access to the number of victim after finding out that victim has changed the number to avoid having contact by methods browsing the numbers available to subscriber on telecom provider website.
+They also highlight how these attacks could be used to Intimate partner violence (IPV) victims as the abuser could get access to the number of victim after finding out that victim has changed the number to avoid contact by browsing the numbers available to subscribers on telecom provider website.

 Their suggestion to the carriers is that there should strict number of days a number should be aged before putting it back in market; they should limit the number of inquiry for changing the numbers for existing customers; warn the users